 Alpazolam is a trademark of Xanax, a prescription drug used to treat anxiety and panic disorders.
-The Xanax dosage prescribed will vary from patient to patient, depending on the severity of the condition being treated and the age.
-In general, Alprazolam dosage is determined by a medical professional after examination of the patient and other related factors (eg, substance abuse, especially alcohol).
+The Xanax dosage prescribed will vary from patient to patient, depending on the state of health and the age.
+In general, Alprazolam dosage is determined by a medical professional after assessment of the patient and other related factors (eg, substance abuse, especially alcohol).
 If the patient qualifies for a Xanax dose, the doctor fills in the prescription.
 How often can you take Xanax?
 It can be taken up to three times a day for a specific time.

 This medicine is potentially addictive and we recommend you use it only in a short-term treatment regimen.
 There is a risk of withdrawing after interruption because tolerability may develop after taking in a relatively short period of time.
 It is important to avoid self-treatment and consult a doctor.

 Most health professionals recommend men and women suffering from anxiety disorders to begin with a dose of 0.25 or 0.5 mg three times a day.
-Depending on how effective this Xanax dose is, the dosage can be increased after 3 or 4 days (it must be several days before the dose is increased to reduce the probability of dependence).
+Depending on how effective this Xanax dose is, the dosage can be increased after 3 or 4 days (it must be several days before the dose is increased to reduce the likelihood of tolerance and dependence).

 However, the dose of Xanax prescribed by a doctor is strictly dependent on the case and completely depends on the patient’s nature.
-Several factors, such as patient age, past medical history, medicines he consumes, play an important role in this.
-Because effects of this medication can even be fatal to his life, it is very important that the patient follows the instructions of the doctor.
+Several factors, such as patient age, past medical history, medicine he consumes.
+These play an important role in this.
+Since the side effects of this medication can even be fatal to his life, it is very important that the patient follows the instructions of the doctor.

-Prescribing Xanax, physicians usually start with the lowest possible dosage, periodically revise the dose, taking into consideration the reduction, for example, when stopping a fear attack.
+Prescribing Xanax, doctors usually start with the lowest possible dose, periodically reducing the frequency of administration, for example, when stopping a fear attack.

-The patient must know the potential lethal consequences of this medication.
+The patient must know the potential lethal nature of this medication.
 Your body should be given some time to get used to this medicine.
-The maximum dosage for adults at any time should not exceed 4 mg, which will be totally controlled by the doctor.
+The maximum dosage for adults at any time should not exceed 4 mg, which will be totally influenced by the doctor.

-Xanax usually takes effect several hours or several days after the start of treatment.
+Xanax usually takes effect after a few hours or several days after the start of treatment.
 A dose of Xanax will affect people over several hours.

 Dose reduction programs are based on the duration of treatment with Xanax (Alprazolam) and its dose.
 Please watch the dosage reduction when you buy Xanax online and write when and how much drug have you taken.